Physical Therapy Services

-Explore the various therapy services we offer to improve your overall well-being
+Do you have back pain or neck pain?
+Look through the services we offer to improve your overall well-being.

 Also known as manual therapy, massage therapy can be an important part of physical therapy treatment plans.
 Burley Physical Therapy employs a variety of massage therapy techniques, including: